holazzer/holazzer/README.md

 Working papaers and projects:

 1. empirical studies about sponsored content in influencer marketing (submitted to IJRM, in review)
-2. communications in game live streaming (recently rejected - again, but I'm not yielding)
+2. More on the topic game live streaming
 3. using the emergent abilities of large language models for market research
 4. professional cosplayers in China: an opportunity to study specificity of influencer marketing